Jonar/Boxinator/README.md

     - Another possible solution might come from working in the HSL color space, defining a color range for blue Hues and blocking all shades of those.
     - I need to experiment to know what works and not.
 And discuss what blue is ;)
 * Backend validation
     - This is a really important for data consistency and a must before deploying an app to production.
 I've only implemented frontend valdation in the form.
 That is great for improving UX but does little to guarantee data consistency.
-It is easily fooled by the technically inclined who can send raw requests to the server.
-There's a comment in the code detailing where I indend to implement this.
+Easily circumvented by the technically inclined, who can send raw requests to the server.
+There's a comment in the backend code detailing where I indend to implement this.
 * Backend caching
     - Even though performance is not in scope for the task it would be nice with a simple caching mechanism towards the database.
 A list together with a bool variable for invalidation would go a long way.
 There's a comment in the code detailing where I indend to implement this.
 * Improved error handling
     - Backend could send better error messages when exceptions occur, for example due to database connection failure.
 Currenly a HTML formatted response with error 500 is sent.
 Not really REST.
-    - In frontend UX could be improved by giving better feedback on loading, success and failure of backend communication.
+    - Frontend UX could be improved by giving better feedback on loading, success and failure of backend communication.
-* Calculate totalShipping in backend (or database view) to avoid floating point precision problems.
+* Switch to calculating totalShipping in backend (or database view) to avoid floating point precision problems.
 Expose to frontend via dispatches REST endpoint.
 * Expose box uuid to use as key in frontend
     - Currently array index is used as key in the Dispatches view.
 That is not recommended by React because it may impact rendering performance.
 My array is not changing index all the time so it's okay, but the proper solution would be to use the uuid from the backend instead.
 * More Unit tests